kadamwhite/talks/2018/wceu/slides-in-brief.md

 What's wrong with this?
 Well, what's written here is good -- it's useful to have PR templates to list things that you want all PR's to have.

-But, I could tell that this passed lint and had tests by checking the CI results and
+But, I could tell that this passed lint and had tests by checking the CI results and reading the code

 Doesn't tell me what's being addressed